Does your pastor need words of encouragement? From time to time, or in tough situations, your pastor may need a little pick-me-up.

 A simple “thank you” can go a long way.
 Saying “thank you” in passing might be forgotten, instead, thank your pastor for something specific they did for your family, or for something they mentioned during a sermon.

 Your pastor probably hears “thank you” often, but a heart-felt thank you can go a long way with letting a leader know they are impacting those they interact with.
-Pastors know their purpose is to lead others closer to Christ, but the feeling of doubt is common even in the strongest Christians.
+Pastors know their purpose is to lead others closer to Christ, but the feeling of doubt and inadequacy is common even in the strongest Christians.

 3. Inform Your Pastor Their Prayer Resonated With You